burketyler/ts-injection/README.md

 If the token already exists in the context, it will replace the existing item.

 ##### isTokenInItems(token: string): boolean
-Check if a given injectable exists in the injectable context but token reference.
+Check if a given injectable exists in the injectable context by its token reference.

 ##### retrieveByToken(token: string): any
 Retrieve an injectable by its token reference, or throw an error if the token doesn't exist.